dainiusjocas/lucene-monitor/README.md

 Features:
 - Monitoring if a stream documents matches any registered Lucene queries
+  - either one-by-one or in batches
-- Each query can define its own text analyzers for both: index and query time
+- Each query can define its own:
+  - text analyzers for both: index and query time
+  - query parser
 - Multiple matching modes
 - Pre-filtering of queries with [`Presearcher`s](https://lucene.apache.org/core/9_7_0/monitor/org/apache/lucene/monitor/Presearcher.html)
 - Persistent query sets